 - Two grinders

-- 21 x one touch coffees including flat white, cortado & espresso macchiato
+- 21 x one touch coffees including flat white, cortado & espresso coffee macchiato

 - Panarello steam wand in addition to one touch carafe